sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 When scheduling a campaign, why do I get the error: "Please choose a future date and time for sending your campaign"?
 {% endanchor %}

-This error often occurs if you enter a time in the past to deliver a campaign.
+This error occurs if you enter a time in the past to deliver a campaign.
 Make sure that your timezone is set correctly in your [Account Details](https://app.sendgrid.com/settings/account).

 {% anchor h3 %}
 How do I edit a scheduled campaign?
 {% endanchor %}

-First, unschedule the campaign that you want to edit— this will return your campaign to "draft form".
+First, unschedule the campaign that you want to edit— this will return your campaign to "draft" status.
 When finished editing your campaign, simply reschedule your desired send time.

 ![]({{root_url}}/images/mc_faq_5.gif)